Eugenia Charles: Political career

-Charles began campaigning in politics during the 1960s against restrictions on press freedom.
+Charles began her political career in the 1960s, when she began campaigning against restrictions on press freedom.
 She wrote anonymous newspaper columns for The Herald and The Star criticising the Dominica Labour Party government.
 In 1967, she became involved in the Freedom Fighters, an advocacy group which opposed the Seditious and Undesirable Publications Act.
 In October 1968, the group merged with the National Democratic Movement of Dominica to become the Dominica Freedom Party (DFP).
 The party held its first convention in June 1969 and Charles was appointed as its leader, a position she would hold until 1995.

 Charles contested the Roseau North seat in the 1970 general election but lost to Patrick John.
-She was elected to the House of Assembly in the 1975 general election, representing the constituency of Roseau Central and became the Leader of the Opposition.
+However, the constitution allowed for one nominated member on the opposition side, and so she entered as a nominated member of the House of Assembly, where she sat from 1970 to 1975.
+She was elected to the House in the 1975 general election, representing the constituency of Roseau Central, and became the Leader of the Opposition.
+When the prime minister introduced a dress code act, she appeared at the House in a bathing suit in protest.
 Charles was a delegate at the 1977 constitutional conference at Marlborough House in London and actively supported Dominica gaining full independence from British rule in 1978.
-In 1979, she was a member of the Committee for National Salvation, which created an interim government after the resignation of Patrick John.
+In 1979, she was a member of the Committee for National Salvation, which created an interim government after the resignation of Patrick John, where Oliver Seraphin took over.
+During this time, she used her power to expose government misspending.